-Rule 1007-3 Summary of Schedules and Statistical Summary of Certain Liabilities and Related Data.

-A debtor shall timely complete and file both the Summary of Schedules and the Statistical Summary of Certain Liabilities and Related Data, as provided for in the current Official Bankruptcy Forms.

-Rule 1009-1 Amendments to Voluntary Petitions, Lists, Schedules, and Statements.

-- (a) Notice.
+- Rule 1007-3 Summary of Schedules and Statistical Summary of Certain Liabilities and Related Data.
+A debtor must timely complete and file both the Summary of Schedules and the Statistical Summary of Certain Liabilities and Related Data, as provided for in the current Official Bankruptcy Forms. - Rule 1009-1 Amendments to Voluntary Petitions, Lists, Schedules, and Statements. - (a) Notice.
 An amendment to a voluntary petition, schedule, or statement must be served on any official committee and any affected entity or creditor.
 The debtor must file a certification that service has been made on these parties. - (b) Requirements.
 An amendment must contain: - (1) the caption of the case; - (2) the case number; and - (3) a title including the word "AMENDED" or "AMENDMENT." - (c) Form.
 An amendment to a schedule or statement must be filed in a format similar to the original Official Form and include only the additions or deletions to the schedule or statement.
 The change must be prefaced by the statement: "ADD" or "DELETE."
 An entire set of statements and schedules should not be refiled. - (d) Electronically Filed Amendments.
-Debtor's counsel must comply with the instructions found on the court's website (www.pamb.uscourts.gov) regarding uploading any new creditors into the ECF system.

-Rule 1015-1 Joint Administration/Consolidation.

-- (a) Joint Administration.

-- (1) Motion.
+Debtor's counsel must comply with the instructions found on the court's website (www.pamb.uscourts.gov) regarding uploading any new creditors into the ECF system. - Rule 1015-1 Joint Administration/Consolidation. - (a) Joint Administration. - (1) Motion.
 A request for joint administration must be made by motion.
-For each case subject to the motion, movant must serve the motion and notice of the answer date on:

-- (A) the debtor;

-- (B) all secured creditors;
+For each case subject to the motion, movant must serve the motion and notice of the answer date on: - (A) the debtor; - (B) all secured creditors; - (C) all parties in interest who have filed a request to receive copies and notices; and

-- (C) all parties in interest who have filed a request to receive copies and notices; and - (D) any creditors' committee.
+- (D) any creditors' committee.
 If there is no creditors' committee, then the motion must be served as specified in F.R.B.P.
 1007(d). - (2) Passive Notice.
 Notice of the filing of a motion for joint administration must provide for a twenty-one (21) day objection period.
 If no objection is filed within twenty-one (21) days, the court may enter the order.
 A hearing will be set only upon filing of a timely objection to the motion. - (b) Substantive Consolidation.
-A request for substantive consolidation must be made by motion.
-The movant must serve the motion on all parties in interest.
-The notice must provide for a twenty-one (21) day objection period.
-A hearing will be set even if no objections are filed. - (c) Severance or Deconsolidation. - (1) A request to deconsolidate cases that have been substantively consolidated must be made by motion.
-A hearing will be held on a motion to deconsolidate substantively consolidated cases.
-The movant must serve notice of the filing of the motion and the hearing on all parties in interest. - (2) A request to sever jointly administered cases must be made by motion.
-The movant must serve notice on the debtor, all secured creditors, all parties who have specifically asked to receive copies and notices, and the creditors' committee.
+A request for substantive consolidation must be filed using the self-scheduling procedures set forth in L.B.R.
+9002-1.
+Unless service is made electronically through the ECF system, the movant must serve the motion and hearing required notice upon all parties in interest.
+The notice must provide for a twenty-one (21) day objection period. - (c) Severance or Deconsolidation. - A request to deconsolidate cases that have been substantively consolidated must be filed using the self-scheduling procedures set forth in L.B.R.
+9002-1.
+Unless service is made electronically through the ECF system, the movant must serve the motion and hearing required notice upon all parties in interest. - (2) A request to sever jointly administered cases must be made by motion.
+Unless service is made electronically through the ECF system, the movant must serve the motion and passive notice on the debtor, all secured creditors, all parties who have specifically asked to receive copies and notices, and the creditors' committee.
 If there is no creditors' committee, then the motion must be served on the parties named on the list filed pursuant to F.R.B.P.
-1007(d) (twenty largest unsecured creditors).
+1007(d) (twenty (20) largest unsecured creditors).
 No hearing will be held on a motion to sever jointly administered cases unless an objection to the motion is filed within fourteen (14) days of service.